rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

-to handle metaprogrammatic behaviors (as is most explicit in the templates approach, but also present in the typeclass approach if you think of typeclasses as a metaprogrammatic feature on top of the Haskell base language), mesaprogramming defines data, in the base language to specify metaprogrammatic behavior and then performs the metaprogrammatic behavior by pattern-matching on the specification data as an extra argument.
+to handle metaprogrammatic behaviors (as is most explicit in the templates approach, but also present in the typeclass approach if you think of typeclasses as a metaprogrammatic feature on top of the Haskell base language), mesaprogramming defines data _embedded in_ the base language to specify metaprogrammatic behavior and then performs the metaprogrammatic behavior by pattern-matching on this data as an extra argument.

 I will write more about mesaprogramming more generally in later posts.